 As a founder of Targacept with substantial academic and industrial research and development management experience, Dr. deBethizy brings to the Board a deep knowledge of Targacept's business and science, as well as a broad strategic vision and a tremendous passion for our company.
 In addition, his service as a director enables the Board to perform its function with the benefit of management's perspectives.
-Dr. deBethizy is a member of the board of directors of the Biotechnology Industry Organization, or BIO.
+Dr. deBethizy is a member of the governing board of each of the Emerging Companies Section and the Health Section of the Biotechnology Industry Organization, or BIO, as well as co-chairman of the Emerging Companies Section's Capital Formation Committee.

-Errol B. De Souza, Ph.D. has been a member of the Board since January 2004.
-Since March 2010, Dr. De Souza has been president and chief executive officer of Biodel Inc., a specialty pharmaceutical company.
-From April 2009 to March 2010, Dr. De Souza was a pharmaceutical and biotechnology consultant.
-From April 2003 to January 2009, he served as president and chief executive officer of Archemix Corporation, a privately held biopharmaceutical company.
-Dr. De Souza currently serves as chairman of GlaxoSmithKline's immunology steering board and is a member of the board of directors of each of the publicly-traded companies Bionomics Ltd. and Palatin Technologies, Inc. Within the past five years, he served on the board of directors of the publicly-traded company IDEXX Laboratories, Inc.
+Alan W. Dunton, M.D. has been a member of the Board since October 2006.
+Since April 2006, he has been president of Danerius, LLC, a consulting company.
+From January 2007 to March 2009, Dr. Dunton served as president and chief executive officer of Panacos Pharmaceuticals Inc. and he served as a managing director of Panacos from March 2009 to January 2011.
+Dr. Dunton is a member of the board of directors of each of the publicly-traded companies EpiCept Corporation, Oragenics, Inc. and Palatin Technologies, Inc. Within the past five years, he served on the board of directors of each of the publicly-traded companies Adams Respiratory Therapeutics, Inc. (acquired by Reckitt Benckiser Group plc) and MediciNova, Inc. and the formerly publicly-traded company Panacos Pharmaceuticals, Inc.